Vic Silayan

-Victor Payumo Silayan (January 31, 1929 – August 30, 1987), commonly known as Vic Silayan, was a Filipino actor who is best known for his roles in Kisapmata (1981) and Karnal (1983).
+Victor Payumo Silayan (January 31, 1929 – August 30, 1987) was a Filipino actor.
+He has appeared in over 300 films throughout his career that spanned over three decades.
+Silayan was best known for his performances in Anak Dalita (1956), Badjao (1957), Malvarosa (1958), Kisapmata (1981), and Karnal (1983).

 Personal life

 He was born in Gapan, Nueva Ecija, Philippines.
 Vic was the father of beauty queen and actress Chat Silayan and grandfather of Victor Silayan.

 His younger sister was social activist Aurora Silayan-Go.
 Aurora had a daughter, fashion designer Rina Go.